adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook.md

 ## Events than can be sent to a webhook

 You can send all event types to your webhook or choose only some of them.
 You can consult our [Webhook event flows](webhook-flows) to decide which events are required or not.
 You can disable the event types you do not need when you [set up your Webhook integration](webhook#step-4-optional-choose-events-to-send-and-map-event-names).
-There you can also replace Adapty default event IDs with your own if required.
+There you can also replace the Adapty default event IDs with your own if required.

 <WebhookEvents />